-The three Reception classrooms each have their own toilet area and cloakroom and safe access to an enclosed courtyard, known as 'The Garden'.
+The three Reception classrooms each have their own toilet area and cloakroom and safe access to an enclosed courtyard, or 'The Outdoor Classroom'.
 Here the children learn with a wide range of resources and mix with peers from all the Reception classes.